 When Buying a Rolex, do your Homework

-If you are in the market for a new Rolex wristwatch, the best place is always a Rolex Authorized Dealer.
-Just with its watches, Rolex holds high standards for retailers carrying Rolex.
+If you are in the market for a new Rolex timepiece, you will need to visit one of their accredited stores because neither Rolex, nor their Authorized Dealers, sell Rolex watches online.
+And, just with its watches, Rolex holds high standards for retailers carrying Rolex.
 Rolex dealers must carry a certain level of inventory, must meet sales quotas, maintain a well manicured store front, and can only sell watches at Rolex’s set price list.
 With the Rolex Authorized Dealer, there is very little room for haggling.
 Unlike car dealers, Rolex dealers must sell at list price.

 Unfortunately, the Rolex Authorized Dealer might not have the Rolex model that speaks to you and Rolex’s supply to dealers is inconsistent.
-What Rolex Dealers can obtain is entirely on the whim of Rolex the supplier.
-Additionally, because of the nature of the watch/jewelry retail industry, having a well trained and knowledgeable Rolex sales person is rare in an Authorized Dealer.
+What Rolex Dealers can obtain is entirely on the whim of Rolex suppliers.
+Additionally, because of the nature of the watch/jewelry retail industry, having a well-trained and knowledgeable Rolex sales person is rare in an Authorized Dealer.
 This is where gray market dealers come into play.
 Because Rolex has high sales quotas for its Authorized Dealers, some dealers sell Rolexes into the gray market at reduced prices.